-Reason for use: Corrosion protection and non-slip properties
+Reason for use:

-Untreated these steel surfaces can become very slippery, especially in wet conditions, and are prone to corrosion.
+Untreated steel surfaces can become very slippery, especially in wet conditions, and are prone to corrosion.
 To ensure safe walking and industrial operating conditions, vital to personal safety and corporate productivity, 28E ARCTEC coating provides a durable non-slip anti corrosion coating.

 Traditionally, steel structures are hot dip galvanised, or painted, to protect against corrosion.
 The disadvantage of hot dip galvanising is that the surface can become slippery and it does not easily accept paint without the need for special primers.
 Painting this type of surface, which is sometimes applied with grit inclusions, also has its disadvantages.
 The surfaces can degrade quickly in heavy use, resulting in corrosion and an increased slip hazard.

 Many large steel structures, including oil platforms, refineries and bridges, have been routinely protected against corrosion by thermal spray aluminium (TSA), zinc or an alloy of the two.
 While providing unrivalled corrosion protection in very aggressive corrosive environments, pure TSA is not durable enough to prevent long term wear on floor plates.
-Ideally, steel structures need a durable coating that protects against both slip and corrosion and that’s exactly what the new Metallisation 28E ARCTEC coating does.
+Ideally, steel structures need a durable coating that protects against both slip and corrosion and that’s exactly what the Metallisation 28E ARCTEC coating does.

 28E ARCTEC coating is a thermally sprayed coating that can be applied with a rough texture and has excellent non-slip properties, while being extremely hard and resistant to wear.
-The new coating provides:
+The coating provides:

 - A suitable level of grip, to avoid personal slips or industrial skidding